This article was updated August 10, 2023.

 When Do You Need a SOC 2 Report?

-A SOC 2 report is needed when the vendor is providing services related to data security and storage.
+A SOC 2 report is often needed when the vendor is providing outsourced or digital services.

 For example, if the organization uses a data center or a cloud-based software, a SOC 2 report would provide assurance over the service organization’s internal controls relevant to the security, availability, and confidentiality of customer data.